 Selous Game Reserve is the largest wildlife sanctuary in Africa.
 Its vast tracts of wilderness contain perhaps the greatest concentration of big game on earth, sustained by the waters of the Rufiji River whose tributaries form a network of lakes and lagoons to help create a home for a bewildering array of birds.

 Yacutinga Rainforest is a private reserve whose multi-layered ecosystem is home to countless species of birds, mammals and plants.
-You’ll explore on walking and boat trips with naturalist guides, watching colourful birds flit through the forest.
-Yacutinga makes a fantastic, relaxing end to any wildlife trip.
+You can explore on walking and boat trips with naturalist guides, watching colourful birds flit through the forest.
+Yacutinga makes a fantastic, relaxing finale to any wildlife trip.